BBVA/patton/docs/source/server_configuration.rst

 Customizing Postgres Connection
 -------------------------------

-Patton Server needs to connect to a Postgres Server.
-These connection is setted as a connection string.
+Patton Server needs to connect to a Postgres Server in which its database lives.
+These connection is set as a connection string.

-The default connection string is: ``postgres://postgres:postgres@localhost:5432/patton``
+The default connection string is: ``postgres://username:password@localhost:5432/dbname``

-Where:

-- ``postgres:postgres``: referees to user / password.
-- ``/patton``: referees to the database where connect to.

 You can specify a custom connection string using ``-C`` parameter in Patton-Server: